With good quality designer colognes often running well over $100, we know it’s tricky to smell good on an affordable budget.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

-These are bottles from a range of well-known designers, brands and celebrities which you can still get for under $100 and even under $50.
-Inexpensive men's cologne gives you a unique scent to your new look or throwback style - matching your designer look.
+These are bottles from a range of well-known designers, brands and celebrities that you can still get for under $100 and some for even below $50.

 These inexpensive cologne options for men might not be the cheapest of the cheap but you’ll be getting a quality fragrance at an affordable price.

-Of course, you can also keep your eyes on bargain bins, where sometimes incredible deals are to be had.
-And don’t forget sales where 20-50% discounts are not uncommon.
+Of course, you can also keep your eyes on bargain bins, where incredible deals can sometimes still be found – and sales with 60-80% discounts are not uncommon.

-Best Inexpensive Men's Colognes and Where to Wear Them
+Best Cheap Cologne and Where to Wear Them

 This classic bargain fragrance is apparently still made according to a secret recipe from the late 18th century (yes, it’s been around that long).